JuicySantos06/in-memory-activemq-mongodb-atlas/README.md

-# Demo MongoDB Atlas & ActiveMQ
+# MongoDB Atlas & ActiveMQ Integration (Sink & Source)

 ### General Information
 > The following demo aims at showing how you could integrate a MongoDB Atlas cluster with an in-memory ActiveMQ message broker.